The Barron Space and the Flow-induced Function Spaces for Neural Network Models: The Barron space

 As a consequence, we have that for any $1\leq p\leq \infty$, $\cB_{p}=\cB_\infty$ and $\|f\|_{\cB_p}=\|f\|_{\cB_{\infty}}$.
 Hence, we can use $\cB$ and $\|\cdot\|_{\cB}$ to denote the Barron space and Barron norm.

 A natural question is: What kind of functions are in the Barron space?
-The following is a restatement of an important result proved in \cite{breiman1993hinging}.
-It is an extension of the Fourier analysis of two-layer sigmoidal neural networks in Barron's seminal work \cite{barron1993universal} (see also \cite{klusowski2016risk} for another proof).
+The following is a restatement of an important result proved in \cite{klusowski2016risk}.
+It is an extension of the Fourier analysis of two-layer sigmoidal neural networks in Barron's seminal work \cite{barron1993universal}.

-\begin{theorem} Let { $f\in C(X)$}, the space of continuous functions on $X$, and assume that $f$ satisfies:
+\begin{proposition}[Theorem 6 in~\cite{klusowski2016risk}] Let { $f\in C(X)$}, the space of continuous functions on $X$, and assume that $f$ satisfies:

 where $\hat{f}$ is the Fourier transform of an extension of $f$ to $\RR^d$.
 Then $f$ admits a representation as in \eqref{integral1}.
 Moreover,